Rafe3007/CSCI2270-Project/ReadMe.md

 # DeckBuilder Game
 > Project Created by Lucy Mills and Ramon Fernandez-Garcia

+A deckbuilder game inspired by the popular game Hearthstone.
+This is a custom, two player expierence all viewed in a terminal window.
+There are emoticon graphics to represent the different cards you possess and that are the field against your foe.

+This was our final project for our class CSCI-2270 - Data Structures.

 ## How to run the game
 1. Download the folder
 2. Open a new terminal